woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 So, paradoxically, time is needed.
 There is actually no need for it, but we cause it to be needed.
 Now time is needed for awareness to develop.
 It’s not a preparation, for no changes are necessary.
 Rather, we’ll continue to cling, but awareness will flower in us by and by.. .and then one day it will happen.Our awareness will have become strong enough so that suddenly we see through all our efforts to remain occupied.
 We see that awareness is all that is ever needed or possible, and that our efforts to achieve a result are what have been causing the delay.

 This is satori, awakening.
 But it’s not the final, ultimate liberation.
 It is not the case that after satori we will never run a tape again, never desire again, never again project our version of reality onto reality.
 Those things will still happen, we can expect them.
 But the ground has shifted.
-Now when those things happen we watch them, observe them. ..except when we don’t.
+Now <font color=red>when those things happen we watch them, observe them</font>. ..except when we don’t.

 And we’ve seen that ultimately this witnessing is all that can ever be done, and that it’s not a doing.
 So nothing is being done, nothing is being changed, everything is the same.
-Yet things begin happening around us.
-As awareness increases,reality changes for us.
+Yet things begin happening around us. <font color=red>As awareness increases,reality changes for us</font>.
 We begin living in a different world,even though it’s the same world.
 Problems clear up or are nolonger experienced as problems, because all problems at bottom are just due to insufficient consciousness.

 As we continue to **watch the mind**, awareness deepens.
 And as the awareness deepens, more and more tapes lose energy, lose force, lose reality.
 More and more of them become transparent and then disappear.
 It’s not that we’re trying to make them disappear.
 There’s an acceptance of them, we’re perfectly willing to have them there.
 In that very acceptance,though, they start disappearing of their own accord.
 And as they start disappearing a great silence increasingly descends on us.
 We become more and more still within.